 - profuse sweating for no apparent reason

 Symptoms of a stroke include numbness or weakness that only happens on one side of your body.
 The numbness may occur in your face, arms, or legs.
 Other symptoms of stroke include:

 - confusion, difficulty speaking, or trouble comprehending others

 - intense headache

-Many of these changes will occur suddenly and without warning.
+Many of these changes occur suddenly and without warning.
 Call 911 immediately if you experience these symptoms.

-According to the CDC, 50 percent of men who die from coronary heart disease didn’t know they had it because of a lack of symptoms.
+According to the CDC, 50 percent of men who will die from coronary heart disease don’t know they have it because of a lack of symptoms.
 Knowing the signs of a heart attack or stroke is one of the most important things you can do to safeguard your cardiac health.
 Your ability to recover from one of these events depends on how quickly you receive treatment for them.